 Price Snr, of Regent Street, Newton le Willows, was jailed for three years; Price Jnr, of Southworth Road, Newton le Willows was sentenced to two years and 5 months, and James Price, of Bagueley Avenue was also jailed for two years and 5 months.

-In addition, all three men were given 277-day curfews upon releases and seven year restraining orders.
+In addition, all three men were handed seven year restraining orders.